Jinshan Temple (Zhenjiang): People's Republic of China

 In 1966, Mao Zedong launched the ten-year devastating Cultural Revolution and the red guards attacked and vandalised the temple.
 Many of the temple's stupas were destroyed and the resident monks were forced to disrobe.
 Some of the monks who refused to disrobe were forced to work in the farm as labourers for nearly twenty years.

 Jinshan Temple has been classified as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.

 Architecture

 The entire complex faces the west and has an exquisite layout in the order of the Shanmen, Four Heavenly Kings Hall, Mahavira Hall, Hall of Guru, Furong Tower, Qifeng Pavilion, and Cishou Pagoda.

-Four Heavenly Kings Hall
+Tianwang Dian

-The Four Heavenly Kings Hall was first built in the Zhengtong period (1436–1449) of the Ming dynasty (1368–1644) and rebuilt in 1869 in the Tongzhi era (1862–1874) of the Qing dynasty (1644–1911).
+The Tianwang Dian was first built in the Zhengtong period (1436–1449) of the Ming dynasty (1368–1644) and rebuilt in 1869 in the Tongzhi era (1862–1874) of the Qing dynasty (1644–1911).
 The statues of Maitreya Buddha, Skanda and Four Heavenly Kings are enshrined in the hall.